Meet the Crew

 Wilcox is no stranger to The Ship, as he was Associate Producer for the 2018 summer season and has performed New Waterford Boy twice in Parrsboro as part of the Second Stage series.

-Alexandra Robin – Development and Marketing Manager
+Alexandra Robin – General Manager

 Alexandra is a creative, nerdy, and enthusiastic amazon with a diverse professional background in IT, support work, public relations, and in diversity & inclusion work.
 As a long-time human rights advocate, she feels that positive social change can only truly arise when people’s stories have space to be told, and she loves the unique and beautiful ways live theatre can engage people with these stories while exploring even the tenderest aspects of the human experience.
 She’s so excited to be putting her skills to use supporting incredible, live, and rurally-rooted theatre right here in Parrsboro.